-Gregory Cagle is the managing partner of Cagle Carpenter Hazlewood.
+Gregory Cagle is the Managing Partner of the Texas offices of Cagle Carpenter Hazlewood.
 Gregory concentrates his law practice in civil and complex litigation involving real estate, nonprofit and for-profit corporations, business disputes, construction defects, and residential and commercial community associations.
-Gregory has extensive litigation experience and has served as lead trial attorney in hundreds of trials in front of judges and juries.
+Gregory has extensive litigation experience and has served as lead trial attorney in more than a hundred trials in front of judges and juries.

 Gregory also has extensive experience in representing community associations as general counsel on all aspects of issues involved in the operation and governance of association-governed communities, including management issues, compliance with federal and state laws, interpretation of and compliance with governing documents, architectural review of proposed construction, covenant enforcement, assessment collection, litigation and dispute resolution.